I3C (bus): Signal pins

 Generally, SDA is changed just after the falling edge of SCL, and the resultant value is received on the following rising edge.
 When the controller hands SDA over to the target, it likewise does so on the falling edge of SCL.
-However, when the target is handing back control of SDA to the controller (e.g. after acknowledging its address before a write), it releases SDA on the rising edge of SCL, and the controller is responsible for holding the received value for the duration of SCL high.
-(Because the controller drives SCL, it will see the rising edge first, so there will be a brief period of overlap when both are driving SDA, but as they are both driving the same value, no bus contention occurs.)
+However, when an I3C target is handing back control of SDA to the controller (e.g. after acknowledging its address before a write), it releases SDA on the rising edge of SCL, and the controller is responsible for holding the received value (re-driving a copy of the target's bit) for the duration of SCL high.
+Because the controller drives SCL, it will see the rising edge first, so there will be a brief period of overlap when both are driving SDA, but as they are both driving the same value, no bus contention occurs.

 Framing

 All communications in I²C and I3C requires framing for synchronization.
 Within a frame, changes on the SDA line should always occur while SCL is in the low state, so that SDA can be considered stable on the low-to-high transition of SCL.
 Violations of this general rule are used for framing (at least in legacy and standard data rate modes).

 Between data frames, the bus controller holds SCL high, in effect stopping the clock, and SDA drivers are in a high-impedance state, permitting a pull-up resistor to float it to high.
 A high-to-low transition of SDA while SCL is high is known as a START symbol, and signals the beginning a new data frame.
 A low-to-high transition on SDA while SCL is high is the STOP symbol, ending a data frame.

 A START without a preceding STOP, called a "repeated START", may be used to end one message and begin another within a single bus transaction.

 In I²C, the START symbol is usually generated by a bus controller, but in I3C, even target devices may pull SDA low to indicate they want to start a frame.
 This is used to implement some advanced I3C features, such as in-band interrupts, multi-controller support, and hot-joins.
 After the start, the bus controller restarts the clock by driving SCL, and begins the bus arbitration process.